SS President: Development and design

 British and American recognized from the beginning that frequent sailings were required and that the line needed a fleet of steamers for its new transatlantic service.
-As soon as the line’s first unit, British Queen was delivered, British and American ordered the President.
+As soon as the line's first unit, British Queen was delivered, British and American ordered the President.
 The plan was that by 1840, either President or British Queen was to depart each month for New York.

 As designed by Macgregor Laird, President was 500 GRT larger than British Queen, then the largest ship.
-Her opulent interiors were in sharp contrast to the sparse accommodations of Cunard’s fleet.
+Her opulent interiors were in sharp contrast to the more reserved accommodations of Cunard's fleet.
 Great American wanted passengers to feel they were in a luxury hotel rather than at sea.
 The saloon measured 80 feet by 34 feet and was in Tudor Gothic style.
 The corridor aft to the regular staterooms was a picture gallery, with ten oil paintings depicting scenes about Christopher Columbus.
 The regular staterooms could accommodate 110 passengers and another 44 forward in Servants cabins.
 The two-berth regular cabins were seven feet by seven feet.
 Her exterior decoration included a figurehead of George Washington.

-President’s wooden hull was subdivided into watertight compartments.
+President's wooden hull was subdivided into watertight compartments.
 However, it was not as robust as Great Western or the new Cunard vessels just entering service.
 After just two round trip voyages, she required refit after stormy seas weakened and twisted her hull.
 President was top-heavy and rolled excessively because she was constructed with a third deck on top of a hull with almost the same waterline dimensions as British Queen.

 Relative to her size, President was significantly less powerful than her rivals.
 As a result, her 1840 voyage times were disappointing.
-This problem was compounded in 1841 when President’s paddle wheels were modified with non-feathering paddles.
+This problem was compounded in 1841 when President's paddle wheels were modified with non-feathering paddles.
 Tests in 1830 demonstrated that feathering paddles improved speed by 25% in smooth water and over 50% in rough seas.
 British American failed to secure the rights to use the patented design and removed the feathering paddles before President left on her first 1841 voyage in order to avoid litigation.